ppy/osu-wiki/news/2023/2023-12-18-osulazer-updates-preparing-for-ranked-play.md

 ### Smaller changes

-- **Dropdown menus are now searchable.** This mainly means that **skins are now searchable**, but it applies to every dropdown menu in the game.
+- **Dropdown menus are now searchable.** This mainly means that **skins are now searchable**, but it also applies to every dropdown menu in the game.
 - **Mod selection search box is now auto-focused by default.** The new paradigm of quickly selecting mods is to hit F1, (partly) type its name, then pressing `Enter`.
 If you prefer the old way of selecting mods, uncheck `Automatically focus search text box in mod select` in the settings.
 - **`Use these mods` option is now visible when clicking anywhere on a leaderboard score panel.** This neat feature has existed for a while now, but the problem was that nobody knew about it.
 Now you know.
 - **Song select search performance optimisations.** It should be around 90% faster or so peppy says.